MaxDreisbach/Droplet-PIFu/README.md

 4. Copy the renderings from blender into the `RENDER` folder

 ## Training (Linux Only)
+The following code should be run with [pyembree](https://github.com/scopatz/pyembree), as it is otherwise very slow. \

-1. run the following script to train the reconstruction network.
-The intermediate results and checkpoints are saved under `./results` and `./checkpoints`, respectively.
+1. Run the following script to train the reconstruction network.
+The intermediate checkpoints are saved under `./checkpoints`.
 You can add `--batch_size` and `--num_sample_input` flags to adjust the batch size and the number of sampled points based on available GPU memory.
 The flags `--random_scale`, and `--random_trans` enable data augmentation and perform random scaling and random cropping and translation of the images and associated 3D geometries.
 ```
 python -m apps.train_shape --dataroot {path_to_training_data} --random_scale --random_trans
 ```